slviajero/tinybasic/examples/12systems/README.md

 - PIRCount: pircount.bas - measure and display the number of events of a PIR
 - 23Matches: 23matchl.bas - play the game of 23 matches on the LCD16x2

+## The full TFT system

+- Plot: plot.bas - use text graphics on a TFT screen
+- Graphics: graph.bas - draw coloured circles to the sreen randomly

 ## BASIC language features

 hello.bas: the PRINT statement